reeveci/plugin-gitea/README.md

 ### Pipeline definition

-Pipelines and environment variables are defined in the `/.reeve.yaml` file in a repository's root directory.
+Pipelines and environment variables are defined in the file `/.reeve.yaml` in a repository's root directory (or `/.reeve.yml`).

-The file can contain multiple YAML documents, e.g. (using a docker runner):
+A pipeline file can contain multiple YAML documents, which are divided with `---`, e.g.:

 ```yaml
 ---